Excision-Mail/excision-mail.bsd.ac/content/install/fullinstall.md

 -   Buy a small VPS (with both ipv4 and ipv6)
 -   Buy a secondary DNS provider
--   Set up AnsiMail on the server
+-   Set up Excision on the server

 ## General Information {#general-information}